All correspondence to be emailed to The May Court Club of Ottawa at [email protected]

 INSTRUCTIONS AND CONDITIONS

-- References direct from (2) referees to email@example.com are required, describing the candidate’s activities and time commitment.
-One e-mail letter should focus on volunteerism and community service and the second e-mail letter should focus on work experience.
-These letters of reference should come on the Deadline date of May 29, 2020 from the referees mail boxes.
+1. References direct from two (2) referees to [email protected] are required, describing the candidate’s activities and time commitment.
+One email letter should focus on volunteerism and community service and the second email letter should focus on work experience.
+These letters must come by the Application Deadline date of May 17, 2024, no later than 12 noon from the referees’ mail boxes.

-- The Committee assumes no responsibility for making inquiries beyond the papers submitted.
-Award of the Scholarship will be based on volunteerism, academic achievement, goals and personal qualities.
+2. The Committee assumes no responsibility for making inquiries beyond the papers submitted.
+Award of the scholarship will be based on volunteerism, academic achievement, goals and personal qualities.
 The scholarship is not renewable.
-The acceptance of the scholarship implies an obligation on the part of the successful candidate to devote himself/herself to study or research as outlined in his/her application.
-The recipient is required to write an e-mail letter of acceptance of the Scholarship within two weeks of receiving official notification by e-mail from firstname.lastname@example.org.
-Proof of registration into the proposed program of study must be received before the first Scholarship payment is released.
+The recipient is required to write an email letter of acceptance of the scholarship within two weeks of receiving official notification by email from [email protected].
+Proof of registration into the proposed program of study must be received before the first scholarship payment is released.

 All documentation must be submitted electronically.
-The application can be submitted on-line, and supporting documention, including e-mail and any attached pdf documents, are to be sent to email@example.com.
+Submit application online and send the supporting documentation, including email and any attached pdf documents, to [email protected].

 Letter of Intent

-Should include: A brief summary of volunteerism, profession work experience, teaching, research, publications, administration and other professional activities.
+- A brief summary of volunteerism, professional work experience, teaching, research, publications, administration and other professional activities.

-Proof of Canadian Citizenship, for example: birth certificate/passport (copy in pdf form).
+- Proof of Canadian Citizenship, e.g. birth certificate/passport (copy in pdf form) OR Proof of Permanent Resident of Canada: Permanent Resident Card (copy in pdf form).

-Notice: Should you be a successful applicant we will require your Social Insurance Number prior to issuing the first installment.
+Notice: Should you be the successful applicant we will require your Social Insurance Number prior to issuing the first installment.